goatgate/lsv/README.md

 3. Use assertions to catch the bugs
 4. Fix the problems and verify the solutions

-Each module contains comments indicating the intended functionality and hints about the bugs present.
+Each module contains comments indicating the intended functionality